Brazil trial of China's Sinovac vaccine not affected by suspension

 Brazilian President Jair Bolsonaro, a longtime China critic who has baselessly dismissed the Sinovac vaccine as lacking in credibility, had hailed the suspension as a personal victory.

+He denied he had celebrated the volunteer’s death on a broadcast on Facebook on Thursday.
+He also said, without providing any evidence, that the suicide could have been “a side effect from the vaccine.”

+“It could be anything,” he said of the cause of the suicide.

-But Bolsonaro reiterated on Wednesday evening that his government would purchase whatever vaccine is approved by Anvisa and the Health Ministry, which could ultimately include the Sinovac vaccine.
+But Bolsonaro’s government has said it will purchase whatever vaccine is approved by Anvisa and the Health Ministry, which could ultimately include the Sinovac vaccine.

 The suspension further inflamed tensions between Bolsonaro and Sao Paulo Governor Joao Doria, who has pinned his political ambitions on the Chinese vaccine that he aims to roll out in his state as early as January, with or without federal assistance.

-Reporting by Eduardo Simoes and Marcelo Rochabrun, writing by Stephen Eisenhammer, Editing by Rosalba O’Brien
+Reporting by Eduardo Simoes, Ricardo Brito and Marcelo Rochabrun, writing by Stephen Eisenhammer, Editing by Rosalba O’Brien

 Our Standards: The Thomson Reuters Trust Principles.